jacebenson/jace.pro/content/post/2018-09-20-update-set-naming/index.md

     -   Developer's initials
     -   Example: `JB-2018-09-20 Combine both inc record producers`

-We added some javascript to prefill the initials, and date for consistency on the name field.
+We added some javascript to pre-fill the initials, and date for consistency on the name field.
 Below makes the following output;
 `JB-2018-09-20`